Plantsville, Connecticut

-Plantsville is a neighborhood in the town of Southington, Hartford County, Connecticut.
+Plantsville is a neighborhood in the town of Southington, Hartford County, Connecticut, United States.
 It is centered at the merger between South Main Street (road from the Milldale section) and West Main Street (road from the Marion section).
 As of the 2000 Census there were 10,387 people living in the Zip Code Tabulation Area for zip code 06479, which is assigned the postal city name Plantsville.
 The Zip Code Tabulation Area includes the entire southwestern corner of the town of Southington, including Marion and Milldale.
 Beginning in 2015 Plantsville (not including Marion and Milldale) was listed as a census-designated place.

 Geography

 Plantsville is located in the south-central part of Southington at geographical coordinates 41° 34′ 56" North, 72° 53′ 25" West (41.5824, -72.8904).
 It is just south of the town center of Southington.
 The CDP border follows Prospect Street and Carter Lane on the north side, Old Turnpike Road on the east, Mulberry Street on the south, and Atwater Street and Interstate 84 on the west.
 Connecticut Route 10 (Main Street) passes through the center of Plantsville, leading north to the center of Southington and south to Cheshire.

 The Quinnipiac River flows through the community, just west of Route 10.